yanamal/dog-bed/index.md

   You can get "Minky swirl/rosette fabric" from Joann and sometimes Michael's.
 I've bought it from Joanne for another dog bed project and it was quite nice, but I would probably only buy it there when it's on sale.
 I found [a pretty inexpensive option at Big Z Fabrics](https://bigzfabric.com/collections/minky-rose-rosette-floral-baby-soft-fabric-hug-z-reg) - it seems like the same stuff from their pictures and videos.
 They also have other interesting "Minky" options to explore.

   Walmart has some pre-cut options they call "Minky Dot Fleece", "Plush Coral Fleece", "Chevron Fleece" and other similar names.
 I often see specific colors on sale online, but they tend to be full-price in store (though full-price is still pretty reasonable).
 These usually come pre-cut to 1.5 yards, so you'd have to get two, but that's perfectly workable.
 Maybe you could even go for two colors and make a colorblocked bed!
+Some of the varieties do have some stretch to them, though, so watch out for that.

   Finally, you can try looking for inexpensive minky/fleece throw blankets and cut them up to use as fabric.
 I think this is only cost-effective if you shop around aggressively and look for sales, though.
 For reference, I bought two 60" by 80" cow print blankets for $15 each on Amazon (I'm going to use them to make a cow bed for my cow print puppy!).
 That's roughly equivalent to 4 yards of fabric, depending on the width of the fabric you'd buy otherwise.